-Application Checklist Step One: Fill Out Pages 1-3 on the Application Complete Page 1: Don't forget to fill out your county, occupation, and please elect only one type of account to open.
+Application Checklist Step One: Fill Out Pages I-3 on the Application Complete Page 1: Don't forget to fill out your county, occupation, and please elect only one type of account to open.
 If you wish to open more than one account, please fill out a second application.
 Complete Page 2: Don't forget to include the Social Security Number and birthday for any and all beneficiaries.
 Complete Page 3: Please sign and date on the bottom line.
-Step Two: Choose a Fee Option on the Fee Schedule Please elect the fee option you feel is best suited for your account.
+Step Two: Choose a Fee Option on the Fee Schedule Select a depository option.
 Elect an invoice option.
-Sign and Date on the bottom line.
+Sign and date on the bottom line.
 Step Three: Client Release Form Fill out your name and the date.
 Bring this form to a notary.
-Have them witness your signature on the line requesting client signature, unless you are using Right Sign.
-Have a notary sign and stamp the bottom portion, unless you are using Right Sign.
-Step Four: Fund Your Account via Transfer/Rollover/ Contribution (Note: One or more may apply) Transfer Form: This form is for transferring funds from an existing Traditional IRA to a Traditional IRA with Next Generation.
+Have them witness your signature on the line requesting client signature.
+Have a notary sign and stamp the bottom portion.
+Step Four: Fund Your Account via Transfer/Rollover/ Contribution (Note: One or more map apply.)
+Transfer Form: This form is for transferring funds from an existing Traditional IRA to a Traditional IRA with Next Generation.
 Please note that your current custodian may request a medallion stamp guarantee to process the transfer form.
 Please check your current custodian requirements and include an account statement.
 Rollover Form: Please fill out our form for internal use only.
 Clients will be responsible for initiating rollovers from their current custodian.
 To avoid taxes, complete the rollover within 60 days of the distribution date.
-Contribution: If contributing to your account, please make sure you make the check payable to Next Generation TC FBO Client Name IRA #####.
+Contribution: If contributing to your account, please make sure you make the check payable to Next GenerationTC Client Name IRA ######.
 Note the contribution year in the memo section.
 Step Five: Make a Copy of Your Photo ID Make a copy of your non-expired, government issued photo identification.
 Please make sure the copy is clear and legible.
 If you have a different address than the one on your ID, please attach a current Tax bill, banking statement, utility bill, or Rental Agreement signifying proof of address.
-Step Six: Fill out the Additional Optional Forms Fill out the Interested Party Designation form to allow another person, other than yourself, to obtain account information.
+Step Six: Fill out the Additional Optional Forms Fill out, the Interested Party Designation form to allow another person, other than yourself, to obtain account information.
 Fill out the Limited Power of Attorney form to allow another person, other than yourself, to obtain account information and conduct transactions on behalf of the account.
 Final Step: Pay Your Fees and Submit the Completed Packet Make a check out for the \$50 setup fee and the appropriate administration fee (based on your elected fee option) payable to: Next Generation Trust Company or Fill out a Credit Card Authorization Form (note: we do not accept American Express).
-Mail Original Documents to: Next Generation Services 75 Livingston Avenue, Suite 304 Roseland, NJ 07068 Please Note: Processing Times and Other Information Administration review will be between two and five business days depending on the complexity of the transaction and our volume in the transaction queue.
+Mail Original Documents to: Next Generation Services, LLC 75 Livingston Avenue, Suite 304 Roseland, NJ 07068 Please Note: Processing Times and Other Information Administrative review will be between two and five business days depending on the complexity if the transaction and our volume in the transaction queue.
 Transactions are scheduled in the order in which they are received.
 Please expect transactions to be completed in two business days after receipt of original, correct documents AND cleared funding.
-Clearing times: Wire (24 hours), ACH/Money Order/Certified Check (2 business days), Check (5 business days) For help filling out these documents, please call the office.
+Clearing times:Wire (24 hours), ACH/Money Order/Certified Check (2 business days), Check (5 business days).
+For help filling out these documents, please call the office.
 For investment documents, please visit the Client Forms section of our website.